-The focus of eighth-grade math is primarily on algebra topics, with an eye toward future work in geometry in high school.
+The focus of eighth-grade math is primarily on algebra topics, with an eye toward future work in Geometry in high school.
 Students will build on their previous understanding about proportional reasoning in order to begin using algebraic equations and inequalities to describe and model mathematical and real-world problems.
-They will also learn how to use nonlinear functions to model more complex exponential and quadratic relationships.
-By the end of the year, students will be prepared to begin high school in geometry class, which puts them on track to reach calculus by their senior year.
-They continue studying new ideas involving data and geometric figures.
+They will also learn how to use linear and nonlinear functions to model relationships between multiple variables.
+By the end of the year, most students will be prepared to begin high school in a Geometry class, which puts them on track to reach Calculus by their senior year.
 Students will be assessed regularly using exit tickets and checkpoint quizzes.
 Assessments in the form of tests and projects will occur in each unit as well.